Aevarkan/MCBE-extended-commands-suite/documentation/CURSEFORGE-README.md

 This shoots an arrow in the direction you're facing at a high speed!

-This works on entities, but it may be difficult to get them to face the correct way.
+An entity can run this command, but it may be difficult to get them to face the correct way.

 ## lock